 Autism in girls may just be harder to recognize

-In a new study conducted by Leiden University, researchers studied the behavior of girls and boys with autism.
-They found that girls with autism have an enhanced social skills compared to boys, making it harder to recognize.
+In a new study conducted by Leiden University, researchers studied the behavior of girls and boys with ASD.
+They found that girls with autism have enhanced social skills compared to boys, making it harder to recognize.
 This makes the researchers think that autism manifests itself differently depending on gender.

-This explains why girls with autism often fly under the radar.
+This explains why these kids often fly under the radar.
 One of the main symptoms of autism is issues with social cues–but girls with autism seem to not struggle with this as much.
 While they may be stronger in this area, it doesn’t mean they aren’t struggling to form meaningful relationships or having other issues in other areas.

 This study shows that more research needs to be poured into autism in girls.
 Many more girls could be suffering from autism than we currently believe.
 Unless we give more attention to this subject, these kids will continue to go unnoticed.

 If you believe your daughter is seriously struggling with autism or a mental health issue, it’s essential to reach out to a professional for further guidance.

 Asheville Academy is here for your family

 Asheville Academy is a therapeutic boarding school for girls, ages 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, ASD, and other behavioral or emotional challenges.
-With the help of our licensed therapists, experienced teachers, caring staff, and expertly designed program, our students move closer to a healthier life.
+With the help of our licensed therapists, experienced teachers, caring staff, and expertly designed programs, our students move closer to a healthier life.
 We use the best tactics and therapeutic methods in order to build healthy self-esteem for girls at Asheville Academy.

 For more information about how Asheville Academy helps with autism in girls, call 800-264-8709 today.